brsh/SecureTokens/readme.md

 Command               Description
 -------               -----------
-Add-SecureToken       Add a token to the secured tokens file Get-SecureToken       Returns the Token for the specified Name Get-SecureTokenFolder Returns the path to the tokens folder Get-SecureTokenHelp   List commands available in the SecureTokens Module Get-SecureTokenList   Returns the names of all tokens Set-SecureTokenFolder Set (and save) the location of the files that hold secured tokens
+Add-SecureToken                Add a token to the secured tokens file Export-STEncryptionCertificate Exports a document encryption certificate for later import Find-STEncryptionCertificate   Returns certificates available for encryption Get-SecureToken                Returns the Token for the specified Name Get-SecureTokenFolder          Returns the path to the tokens folder Get-SecureTokenHelp            List commands available in the SecureTokens Module Get-SecureTokenList            Returns the names of all tokens Import-STEncryptionCertificate Imports a document encryption certificate for use New-STEncryptionCertificate    Creates a new document encryption certificate Remove-SecureToken             Deletes an existing Token Rename-SecureToken             Renames an existing Token to the specified Name Set-SecureTokenFolder          Set (and save) the location of the files that hold secured tokens
 ```

 ### Working with the Tokens folder